NEWS & EVENTS

 Lottie’s look is wide.
 “She doesn’t mean I wear glasses, my dear,” Grandpa says, chuckling.
 “It means folk remember things with affection, rather than seeing the reality of it; what really happened.”

+Lottie fidgets with the threads of the carpet.
 I shake my head at her.
 Time passes.
 “Come on then, Grandpa,” I say.
 “What’s the story, today?”

 “But Ma, that’s the best bit---”